sebastianchristopher/Java8OCANotes/enthuware/README.md

         default:        System.out.println("default");
     }
   ```
-  - e) switch expression of type boolean and case label value of type boolean.
+  - e) switch expression of type boolean and case label value of type boolean. **FALSE** a boolean value isn't a valid switch variable

 * You should remember the following rules for a switch statement: